SciTechCommunity/JavaVideos/1.4 Objects/objects.md

 Hey there Students!
 In this video we are going to cover what an object is and how Java uses Objects as a core part of it's language.
-A *class* is a fundamental part of Java and is made up of data and methods.
+First we need to know what a *class* is.
+A class is made up of data and methods.
 An *Object* is an instance of a class that may differ in attributes.
 Data is value, such as a sword dealing 5 damage.
 Methods are behaviours that handle data in the Object, such as how **hero.attack(bandit)** would use the sword damage to attack an enemy.

 Java groups objects into classes according to their behaviour.
 So a class for *swords* and *daggers* would be separate from *armor* and *shield*.
 On a more base level, the Strings "sword" and "dagger" and "armor" would belong to the String class because they are the same data type.